mfornace/nupack-docs-dev/sources/design.md

     A `tube_design` object supports two methods for performing sequence design: `launch()` starts a specified number of design trials that run in the background and offers the option to save design progress in checkpoint files; `run()` starts a single design trial that runs in the foreground.

-Short examples of `optimize()` and `launch()` are given below for the design above.
+Short examples of `run()` and `launch()` are given below for the design above.
 A separate example is provided for `evaluate()`, since that functionality requires fixed sequences without wildcard bases.

 !!! note